cogment/cogment-doc/docs/reference/grpc.md

 #### `DeleteModel()`

-Delete a given model and all its versions from the registry.
+Delete a given model and all its iterations from the registry.

 -   Metadata: None
 -   Request: [`DeleteModelRequest`](#deletemodelrequest)